lupolnatasa/lupolnatasa/README.md

 213- 👋 Hi, I’m @lupolnatasa
 - 👀 I’m interested in ...
-- 🌱 I’m currxcv..
+- 🌱 I’m currxcv..asdac
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...zczxcx
 - 📫 How to resdach me ...asfvx etyettrasd
 <!---